New Honduras leader says she hopes to maintain Taiwan ties | Politics

 - Taiwan

-Honduras is grateful for the support Taiwan has provided and hopes to maintain their relationship, President-elect Xiomara Castro said on Wednesday after meeting Taiwan Vice President William Lai, who is in the country to shore up shaky ties.
+Honduras is grateful for Taiwan's support and hopes to maintain their relationship, President-elect Xiomara Castro said on Wednesday after meeting Taiwan's vice president, in a reassuring message to Taipei which has fretted about losing an ally.

 Honduras is one of only 14 countries with formal diplomatic relations with Chinese-claimed Taiwan.
 Castro floated the idea of ditching Taipei for Beijing in her election campaign.
 China has ramped up pressure to reduce Taiwan's international footprint, saying the democratically governed island is Chinese territory with no right to state-to-state ties.